mace098/SLHSCENTERSTAGE/README.md

 ## Downloading the Project
 If you are an Android Studio programmer, there are several ways to download this repo.
 Note that if you use the Blocks or OnBot Java Tool to program your robot, then you do not need to download this repository.

-* If you are a git user, you can clone the most current version of the repository:
+* If you are a git user, you can clone the most current version of the repository; ask if you need help:

 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;git clone https://github.com/FIRST-Tech-Challenge/FtcRobotController.git</p>